CMPSC 112: Survey of Computer Science (3)

 *Offered every spring

-Building on the techniques developed in CMPSC 202, the student acquires a deeper understanding of structured programming concepts and an introduction to object-oriented programming.
-Data structures such as arrays, stacks, queues, records, linked lists and binary trees are studied.
-Recursion and the classical sorting and searching techniques are also covered.
-The student is assigned longer programs that incorporate these new concepts.
+Building on the techniques developed in CMPSC 202, the student will acquire a deeper understanding of structured programming concepts.
+Data structures such as arrays, stacks, queues and binary trees will be studied.

 CMPSC 205: Productivity Applications (3)